athackst/vscode_ros2_workspace/README.md

 ### Debugging

-This template sets up debugging for python files and gdb for cpp programs.
+This template sets up debugging for python files, gdb for cpp programs and ROS launch files.
 See [`.vscode/launch.json`](.vscode/launch.json) for configuration details.

 ### Continuous Integration